Gurudayal19/ev101-scripts/L5 Let's model your own vehicle /Project Instructions.md

 > Note: Make sure to collect all the data that is needed to fill in the table, as they are necessary to get all the calculations correct.

-## 4. Simulate energy consumption

-Simulate energy consumption with the already available Vehicle specs (for example, weight, tires, etc).
-This was discussed in lesson [Calculating Energy Consumption {Software simulation in Scilab and Xcos - Part 2.](https://www.pupilfirst.school/targets/10112)
-> Note: You won't be able to calculate the weight of the vehicle after you convert it to electric as this is an online course and everything you do is simulated.
-Hence, it's best to consider already available specifications like the weight, tire size, tire friction coefficient, etc. of the vehicle that you are converting.)

-## 5. Build the block diagram and calculate the average energy consumption

-Next build Xcos block diagram.
-Refer to the [Scilab Xcos tutorial](https://demo.pflms.com/markdown_attachments/1799/hZD5Ts_9vW009i5TZQ7zxg) if you are stuck anywhere with Xcos.

-You can use the same Xcos block diagram built in the lesson [Calculating Energy Consumption {Software simulation in Scilab and Xcos - Part 2](https://www.pupilfirst.school/targets/10112) that we used to design the 2-wheeler and change the parameters in "scinotes".
-There is no need to build another block diagram or make any changes, the same diagram can be used for any vehicle.

-Now that you have finished building a mathematical model for your very own electric vehicle and have received your energy consumption figure, it's time to move on to finalizing everything else in your vehicle.
-This is important because you will be using this same method in the future when you are going to build your own electric vehicle or design an electric vehicle.

-## 6. Design a battery pack to manage the calculated energy needs

-Design a battery pack to manage the energy needs you calculated in the previous step.
-You should select at least 5 batteries from the list given below for comparison.

-> Important: Please select batteries only from the list below in your project.

-- Use the battery selection Excel sheet and Scilab script to come up with appropriate comparisons.

-- Refer to [basic battery calculations and battery arrangements](https://www.pupilfirst.school/targets/10113) lesson to get all the battery calculations done.

-### **LFP**

-Prismatic LFP - Manufacturer: Orange, Model: [IFpP40130200-100](https://robu.in/wp-content/uploads/2021/03/871886-Orange-100Ah-3.2V-Prismatic-LFP-Battery.pdf), Price: [INR 6199](https://robu.in/product/orange-100ah-lithium-ion-rechargeable-battery-for-electric-vehicles/?gclid=CjwKCAjw2K6lBhBXEiwA5RjtCTxNkInPE-B6FW-MRIqhVZ2XEH-qhpfsrrLJmNpfmhTXppEmH05UJxoCdGgQAvD_BwE)

-Cylindrical LFP - Manufacturer: Orange, Model:  [IFR32650](https://robu.in/wp-content/uploads/2021/06/951488.pdf) Price: INR [499](https://robu.in/product/orange-ifr32650-6000mah-lifepo4-battery/?gclid=CjwKCAjw2K6lBhBXEiwA5RjtCVIdu_9gHmT6GkOMoISvE5HbRhKJBpc2NSFTfoFVb0wft3vcPEktUhoCoz4QAvD_BwE)

-### **Different dimension Li-ion**

-Cylindrical Li-ion - Manufacturer: LG, Model: [INR21700 M50](https://robu.in/wp-content/uploads/2021/11/DATASHEET-LGM50.pdf) Price: INR [999](https://robu.in/product/lg-inr21700-m50lt-5000mah-1c-li-ion-battery/)

-Cylindrical Li-ion - Manufacturer: SAMSUNG, Model:   [INR21700-40T](https://robu.in/wp-content/uploads/2022/06/SAMSUNG-INR21700-40T-Datasheet.pdf) Price: INR [999](https://robu.in/product/samsung-inr21700-40t-4000mah-9c-li-ion-battery/)

-### **Standard - 18650 Li-ion**

-Cylindrical Li-ion - Manufacturer: LG Chem, Model:  [INR18650 MJ1](https://www.nkon.nl/sk/k/Specification%20INR18650MJ1%2022.08.2014.pdf)  Price: INR [320](https://www.indiamart.com/proddetail/lg-mj1-18650-3500mah-lithium-ion-battery-21443061062.html)

-Cylindrical Li-ion : Manufacturer: Samsung SDI, Model: [INR18650-25R](https://dalincom.ru/datasheet/SAMSUNG%20INR18650-25R.pdf) Price: INR [375](https://www.indiamart.com/proddetail/samsung-25r-lithium-ion-rechargeable-cell-21224893655.html)

-Cylindrical Li-ion: Manufacturer: Samsung SDI, Model: [INR18650-30Q INR18650-30Q](https://datasheetspdf.com/pdf-file/951041/Samsung/INR18650-30Q/1) Price: INR [340](https://www.indiamart.com/proddetail/samsung-inr18650-30q-3-6volt-3000mah-li-ion-battery-2849512694133.html)

-### **Prismatic Cells**

-Samsung Prismatic cell, Model: [SDI 94ah](https://pdf.indiamart.com/impdf/23963434155/MY-271021/samsung-94ah-3-7v-li-ion-battery-6000-cycles-20-yrs-life.pdf), Price: INR [5500](https://www.indiamart.com/proddetail/samsung-94ah-3-7v-li-ion-battery-6000-cycles-20-yrs-life-23963434155.html)

-CATL prismatic cell, Model: [QH-LFP48174128-86](https://www.genuinepower.co.in/lithium-ferrous-phosphate-battery.html#catl-type-60ah-3-2v-15000-cycles:~:text=Model-,QH%2DLFP48174128%2D86,-Casing%20material%20for), Price: INR [2100](https://www.indiamart.com/proddetail/lithium-phosphate-battery-21638006155.html)

-### **Pouch Cells**

-LG pouch cell, Model: [E63B](https://pdf.indiamart.com/impdf/26747347997/MY-137078227/3-7v60ah-pouch-lithium-cell.pdf), Price: INR [2100](https://www.indiamart.com/proddetail/3-7v60ah-pouch-lithium-cell-26747347997.html)

-Ganfeng pouch type cells, Model: [78158240-030Ah](https://pdf.indiamart.com/impdf/2849206539091/MY-11072761/3-2-v-30-ah-pouch-cell.pdf), Price: INR [1200](https://www.indiamart.com/proddetail/3-2-v-30-ah-pouch-cell-2849206539091.html)

->Important: Please make sure that you include all the necessary details as required in your report submission.
-Each requirement as listed in the report submission will be thoroughly evaluated to assign marks for the submissions.